mvijayasekhar/Wireshark_Dissectors/Sample/README.md

 # Dissector Template
-Sample Dissector Plugin Template for Wireshark
+Sample Dissector Plugin Template for Wireshark.
+Created for easy integration of new dissector plugin into wireshark.